Point Loma High School

-Point Loma High School is a public high school in the San Diego Unified School District in San Diego, California, United States.
-It is located in the Loma Portal neighborhood of Point Loma.
+Point Loma High School is a public high school in San Diego, California, United States.
+It is part of San Diego Unified School District.
+The school is located in the Loma Portal neighborhood of Point Loma.
 The school serves the neighborhoods of Point Loma and Ocean Beach.
 Students who live in Mission Hills may choose to attend Point Loma High School as their neighborhood school.
 Point Loma is accredited by the Western Association of Schools and Colleges (WASC).

 History

 PLHS is the third oldest high school in the San Diego Unified School District.
 It was dedicated in 1925 as Point Loma Junior-Senior High school, serving grades 7 through 12.
-There were 386 students at its opening on September 22, 1925.
+There were 386 students at its opening on September 8, 1925 (verified by photo of newspaper article covering the opening.)
 The first principal was Pete Ross and there were 30 teachers.
 Some San Diegans opposed creating a school in Point Loma, contending it was too far away from town, but school board member Edgar F. Hastings pushed the proposal through.
 In its early days the school was sometimes referred to as "Hastings' folly".

-The original three-story high school building was torn down in the 1970s as part of a statewide requirement to make all schools earthquake-safe.
+During the 1950s, it was converted to a three-year high school with the opening of Richard Henry Dana Junior High School.
+The original three-story high school building was torn down in the 1970s as part of a statewide requirement to make all schools earthquake safe.
 It was replaced by multiple two-story buildings.
-During the 1950s it was converted to a three-year high school with the opening of Richard Henry Dana Junior High School.
-In 1983 it became a four-year high school.
+In 1983, it became a four-year high school.
 PLHS now draws from six elementary schools serving grades kindergarten through 4, and two middle schools: Dana Middle for grades 5 and 6, and Correia Middle for grades 7 and 8.

 The school holds the distinction of having produced two major-league baseball pitchers who threw perfect games - David Wells and Don Larsen.
-Only 21 pitchers have thrown perfect games in Major League Baseball history.
+Only 24 pitchers have thrown perfect games in Major League Baseball history.
 Wells also threw a perfect game while a student at PLHS.
-Wells became the school's head baseball coach starting with the 2014-2015 school year.
+Wells became the school's head baseball coach starting with the 2014–2015 school year.
 He had been volunteering as an assistant coach for several years.
 The team's home field was named David Wells Field in 2010.

-Demographics

-Point Loma High School is the third largest of 16 high schools in the San Diego Unified School District.
-It is a four-year, comprehensive high school, serving grades 9–12.
-It houses a student population of approximately 2000 students who come primarily from the local community.
-Approximately 35 percent of the student body participates in specialized programs, such as the Voluntary Ethnic Enrollment Program (VEEP), the Choice Program, the Navy Junior Reserve Officers Training Corps (NJROTC) program, or the Seminar Program.

-Academics

-Point Loma High School offers a large variety of Advanced Placement classes, ranging from Music Theory to Physics.
-Video production is a class offered by Point Loma High that is uncommonly offered in high school, PLHS features a multimillion dollar video production suite unmatched by any other high school in San Diego County.